MalemScha/FILE-REPO/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is open source and licensed under the MIT License.